Global Grant Application - GG2688284

 After the project is completed, who will own the items purchased by grant funds?
 No items may be owned by a Rotary district, club, or member.

-The community shall own all the items.
-The facilities shall be handed over to the community at a public ceremony.
+The community will own all the items.
+The facilities will be handed over to the community at a public ceremony.

 Funding